Li-He3887/aptitude_app/README.md

 * [React Query Docs](https://react-query-v3.tanstack.com/)

-## We also used a meterial called PropTypes and here the documentation:
+## We also used a material called PropTypes and here the documentation:

 * [PropTypes](https://www.npmjs.com/package/prop-types)